 Creative and practical approaches for schools

 Jane delivers outstanding consultancy, advice and training for primary and secondary schools.
-Drawing on over 20 years' experience - as teacher, leader, consultant and school governor - she prides herself on a warm and practical approach which supports colleagues in creative and manageable ways.
-Jane is also a qualified Philosophy for Children trainer and has written numerous student and teacher text books.
+Drawing on over 25 years' experience - as teacher, leader, consultant and school governor - she prides herself on a warm and practical approach which supports colleagues in creative and manageable ways.
+Jane is also an experienced Philosophy for Children trainer, and has written numerous student and teacher text books.

-A trained and experienced Philosophy for Children tutor, Jane also writes regularly for Oxford University Press.
-She has been the Chair of Governors at a local school for 9 years and is currently studying creative writing.
+An experienced Philosophy for Children tutor, Jane also writes regularly for Oxford University Press.
+She has been the Chair of Governors at a local school for 10 years and is currently studying creative writing.

 Jane Branson Learning specialises in tailored and flexible training and advice.
 Following discussions with school leaders, we'll agree a programme and timeline for the improvements you want, whether it's a half-day's planning support, a twilight training session, or a comprehensive package of teacher or curriculum development over several terms.
 Below is a list of work recently carried out with schools - but if what you want isn't here, just ask!

 "What an amazing morning we had with Jane.
 We managed to plan a whole term’s worth of English - very collaborative and everybody contributing.
 She has such a great way at thinking ‘globally’ about a text and giving the children lots of writing opportunities.
 I feel that it was really beneficial for us all to have the chance to work with her.
 Now we have all had her input we should be able to sustain this type of planning for coming terms.
 I know it will have a lasting effect for the children."